How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 Herniated Disc Causes

-There are many different factors that could cause a herniated disc injury.
+Many different factors could cause a herniated disc injury.
 According to the NHS, they include:

 • Being inactive